-His weight triggers the spout that releases the water and knocks Keaton down onto the tracks.
+His weight triggers the spout that releases the water and knocks Buster Keaton down onto the tracks.
 “Despite being rendered unconscious and experiencing severe headaches, Keaton soldiered on.
 In fact, he soldiered on for another decade or so before a trip to the doctors brought a diagnosis many years in the making.
 An x-ray revealed the fall had broken his neck,” according to The Vintage News.

-In 1926, Keaton released the movie The General featuring an epic locomotive chase.
-In one scene, Keaton can be seen standing on the train’s cow plow, smartly using a piece of wood to deflect another piece of wood that was lying in front of the tracks.
-Though the movie is often regarded as Keaton’s greatest, it, unfortunately, failed to click with the audience at the time of release.
+In 1926, Buster Keaton released the movie The General featuring an epic locomotive chase.
+In one scene, he can be seen standing on the train’s cow plow, smartly using a piece of wood to deflect another piece of wood that was lying in front of the tracks.
+Though the movie is often regarded as Buster Keaton’s greatest, it, unfortunately, failed to click with the audience at the time of release.

-Perhaps Keaton’s most memorable daredevil moment is in the 1928 movie Steamboat Bill Jr. “The celebrated moment in ‘Steamboat Bill Jr.’ when the facade of a house drops to the ground with a two-tonne thwack, leaving Keaton serene amid the debris, relied on precise mathematics and nerves of steel.
+Perhaps Buster Keaton’s most memorable daredevil moment is in the 1928 movie Steamboat Bill Jr. “The celebrated moment in ‘Steamboat Bill Jr.’ when the facade of a house drops to the ground with a two-tonne thwack, leaving Keaton serene amid the debris, relied on precise mathematics and nerves of steel.
 Keaton’s position on the ground had to line up exactly with an open window in the top of the house; thankfully for him, it did,” according to The Guardian.

 Buster Keaton was born Joseph Frank Keaton.
 He is said to have started using the name Buster thanks to famous illusionist Harry Houdini, who was a former partner of his father.
-As a child, Keaton once fell down the stairs.
+As a child, Buster Keaton once fell down the stairs.
 However, he immediately sprang back on his feet as if nothing happened.
 Houdini, who saw the incident, was surprised and apparently said: “That was a real Buster.”
-Keaton is believed to have taken his name “Buster” from this incident.
+Buster Keaton is believed to have taken his name “Buster” from this incident.
 The story has never been confirmed to be true.

-Despite starring in many movies, Keaton never actually prepared a script for the films.
-When shooting a movie, Keaton would simply get an overall idea of the plot, design the stunts, and would start shooting.
+Despite starring in many movies, Buster Keaton never actually prepared a script for the films.
+When shooting a movie, he would simply get an overall idea of the plot, design the stunts, and would start shooting.
 He wouldn’t even rehearse!
-“Two or three writers and I would start with an idea and then we’d work out a strong finish and let the middle take care of itself, as it always does… Sometimes, we’d work out a gag in advance; other times, it would work itself out as we went along,” Keaton once said (Ranker).
+“Two or three writers and I would start with an idea and then we’d work out a strong finish and let the middle take care of itself, as it always does… Sometimes, we’d work out a gag in advance; other times, it would work itself out as we went along,” he once said (Ranker).